 #9: Ball Toss ESL Game

 This is a fun game for beginners who are learning some new transportation words.
 Write down some questions on a beach ball and have students toss it around the class, answering questions as they go.
 Find out more about it here:

 #11: Dictation Writing Practice

 Okay, so dictation is a little bit old school but it does certainly have some value and I like to do it once in a while.
-It’s ideal for the introverts who may not always like talking to people and it’s a nice way to review spelling and punctuation.
+It’s ideal for introverts who may not always like talking to people and it’s a nice way to review spelling and punctuation.
 For beginners, say target words and students have to write them down.
-For more advanced learners, say sentences containing the target words and students have to write it down, using correct punctuation.
+For more advanced learners, say sentences containing the target words and students have to write them down, using correct punctuation.

 #12: Flyswatter Game